nanaessandoh/FPGA-Digital-Clock/README.md

 # FPGA Design and Implementation of a Digital Clock

-The design is prototype on the DE1-SoC board and is driven by the 50 MHz clock signal.
+The design is prototyped on the DE1-SoC board and is driven by the 50 MHz clock signal.

 The clock displays hours, minutes, and seconds on the seven-segment displays.